jbcodeforce/aws-messaging-samples/docs/labs/ibm-mq.md

   ![](./images/mq-dev-queue-1.png)

-### Develop of the JMS consumer
+### Developing the JMS consumer

-This time the code is in `pt-to-pt-jms/jms-consumer`.
+This time the code is in [pt-to-pt-jms/jms-consumer](https://github.com/jbcodeforce/aws-messaging-study/tree/main/ibm-mq/src/pt-to-pt-jms/jms-consumer).
 The classical JMS MessageListener implementation with the same code to initiate connection to the server.
 The code is using Jackson mapper for Json to Java Object for the Quote.

 The code supports reconnection on exception with some delay to try to reconnect.

-### Local IBM docker end to end demo
+### Local IBM MQ docker end-to-end demo

-1. Be sure to build the producer and consumer images with `./buildAll.sh` under `pt-to-pt-jms` folder.
+1. Be sure to build the producer and consumer docker images with `./buildAll.sh` under `pt-to-pt-jms` folder.
-1. Under `pt-to-pt-jms` start docker compose with on IBM MQ broker under src: `docker-compose up`.
+1. Under `pt-to-pt-jms` start docker compose with one IBM MQ broker: `docker-compose up`.
 The trace should demonstrate that IBM MQ will take a little bit more time than the two quarkus apps to start, but those apps are able to reconnect, as they retries every 5 seconds to reconnect to the brokers.
 1. Connect to the Console at [https://localhost:9443](https://localhost:9443), accept the risk on the non-CA certificate, and use admin/passw0rd to access the console.
 1. Connect to the Consumer web page to see the last quote: [http://localhost:8080](http://localhost:8080)
 1. Connect to the Producer swagger UI: [http://localhost:8081/q/swagger-ui](http://localhost:8081/q/swagger-ui) and start a simulation with 20 records.
 The trace should list the message produces and consumes.